Classic-Robotics-and-Rocketry-Lab/.github/profile/README.md

 <details>
   <summary><strong>6 DoFs Whole-arm Manipulator</strong> (click to expand):</summary>

+  > **Note:**
+  > Most of our GitHub repositories are private to protect our early-stage projects, collaborative work with mentors and students, and to ensure proper handling as we explore new technologies.
+Access is limited to team members.
+  >
+  > For inquiries or access requests, please contact us via our primary email.

   - 📂 [Description](https://github.com/Classic-Robotics-and-Rocketry-Lab/wam_description) : Hardware design and architecture.
   - 📂 [Controller](https://github.com/Classic-Robotics-and-Rocketry-Lab/wam_ctrl) : Motion planning and trajectory optimization with velocity and acceleration control. <!-- and simulation -->
   - 📂 [N/A][STheReO Dataset](https://sites.google.com/view/rpmsthereo/) : Stereo Thermal Dataset for Research in Odometry and Mapping.